SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 ## Passages
 Completing a passage is a check, and the passage tokens (which allow for fast-travel) that they would normally give are placed in the item pool.
-The logical requirement for each passage varies.
+The logical requirement varies between passages and also depends on the `Passage progress without Survivor` setting in the player YAML.

-There are four passages that may be earned before The Survivor is earned:
+There are four passages that may always be earned before The Survivor is earned, regardless of settings:

 | Passage           | Eligibility                                 | Requirements                                    |
 |-------------------|---------------------------------------------|-------------------------------------------------|